Modena

 Duke’s Summer Palace in Sassuolo

-The palace features several restored rooms with grand works of art.
+The palace features several restored rooms with great works of art.
 Sadly, few people ever get to visit this palace.
 Perhaps its because it resides in a small town outside of Modena (city center).
 Regardless, the palace remains a relevant segment of the “Estense Galleries of Modena.”
-Inside, you can admire the room frescos painted by the Jean Boulanger.
+Inside, you can admire the room frescos painted by Jean Boulanger.

 Palazzo dei Musei

-Located on the top floor, the Palazzo dei Musei is home to the Estensi Gallery Since 1884.
+Located on the top floor, the Palazzo dei Musei is home to the Estensi Gallery since 1884.

-The gallery is open Tuesday to Saturday from 8:30 am to 7:30 pm and on Sunday from 10:00 am to 6:00 pm admission €5.00
+The gallery is open Tuesday to Saturday from 8:30 am to 7:30 pm and on Sunday from 10:00 am to 6:00 pm.
+Admission is €5.00.

 Estensi Library

 Initially created by the lords of Ferrara at the end of the 14th century, the library remained linked to the Este family until 1860.
 In 1882, the contents moved from the palace to its current location in the “Palazzo dei Musei.”
-Since 2016, it is now part of the new Gallerie Estensi institute.
+Since 2016, it is now part of the new Gallerie Estensi Institute.

 Bible of Borso

-Some of the most precious books you (might) see in the downtown Modena Italy library are:
+Some of the most precious books you (might) see in the downtown Modena, Italy library are:

 • Monumenta Della Miniatura Estense